Last Ordering dates for festive season deliveries

 New to drinking whisky and don’t know where to begin?
 Don’t worry!
 We’ve compiled a beginner’s guide to drinking whisky to get you started!

-First things first - drinking whisky is an experience that should be enjoyed with plenty of time to spare.
+First things first, drinking whisky is an experience that should be enjoyed with plenty of time to spare.
 It can be tempting to gulp down a fiery whisky to avoid the “burn” when trying whisky for the first time.
 This is not only a massive waste, but not taking the time to truly appreciate the aromas and flavours of your dram robs you of a sensory delight!

 If you’re finding the sting of alcohol a little too much to palate to begin with, try adding a few drops of water to dilute the burn.
 Many whisky enthusiasts will despair at the thought of adding water to a great single malt, however it takes time for your palate to adjust to the strength of whisky and many experts actually believe a little water with the right malt can, in fact, bring out more of the flavour.